 The tissues and cells of the body absorb the light at specific red and infrared wavelengths.
 Visible red light is absorbed by the skin layers and can be used for treating wounds and infections.
 Infrared light penetrates into ligaments, joints and bones.

 Please Understand this First.

-That’s great and light therapy for pets is great too, but has it’s limitations, especially when dealing with pets.
+That’s great, and light therapy for pets is great too, but it has some limitations, especially when dealing with pets.

 There are lots of light devices on the market for pain management in humans that work very well. and there is no reason to believe that they would not work equally well on animals.
-But unless you are prepared to shave the treatment area on your furry pet you are wasting your time, and your money.
+But unless you are prepared to shave the treatment area on your furry friend you will be wasting your money and time.

-You will find light therapy devices marketed specifically for the treatment of animals, but the same observation is true.
-The light must reach the skin.
+Two of our recommended light therapy devices have been designed and marketed specifically for the treatment of animals, but the same observations are true for them.